Here’s a sample resume we recently produced for a Data Scientist in Hong Kong.

 - Boosted customer retention at ABC Bank by 25% and Premier status customer eligibility by 28% through the use of Density Based Spatial Clustering and RFM analysis to recommend customer segmentation and improve marketing strategies.

-- Achieved 70% revenue growth in FY 2018 for CDE Tech. by sourcing new suppliers, expanding product variety and expanding market reach from Hong Kong to Malaysia and Indonesia.
+- Achieved 70% revenue growth in FY 2018 for CDE Tech. by sourcing new suppliers, expanding product variety and expanding market reach from Hong Kong to Singapore and Indonesia.

 [This section gives a good helicopter view of the candidate.
 Quantifying the current role where possible also helps to give scale to the current responsibilities.]